Wave packet decompositions and sharp bilinear estimates for rough Hamiltonian flows

 $C^{1,1}$-regularity of the symbols is natural to assume as the flow ceases to be well-defined in general for rougher regularities.
 We show that basic wave packet properties (see Section \ref{section:WavePacketDecomposition}) are satisfied when defining packets through conjugation to phase space via the FBI transform and phase space localization.
 Similar in spirit, we point out how for wave or Schr\"odinger equations with $C^{1,s}$-coefficients the Euclidean wave packet decompositions can be recovered on a frequency-dependent time scale.

 It is instructive to observe that wave packet decompositions can be regarded as more fundamental than dispersive decay properties.
 With a wave packet decomposition at hand, which is governed by a $C^{1,1}$-Hamiltonian flow, it is essentially well-known how to infer the same dispersive properties like in Euclidean space provided that the flow satisfies non-degeneracy assumptions like is the case for the Schr\"odinger or wave evolution.
-And with the dispersive estimate at hand, Keel--Tao \cite{KeelTao1998} pointed out how to obtain the endpoint Strichartz estimates via bilinear interpolation arguments.
-A more robust form of this argument is provided in \cite[Theorem~4]{Tataru2000}.
-This makes the argument applicable to suitable parametrices, not only to exact solution operators.
+And with the dispersive estimate at hand, Keel--Tao \cite{KeelTao1998} pointed out how to obtain the endpoint Strichartz estimates via bilinear interpolation arguments; see \cite[Theorem~4]{Tataru2000} for an extension to suitable parametrices.